 Watch this VIDEO to see how Training Your Team Can Stop Cyber Security Threats

 Here is Our List of 12 Common Threats to Your Cyber Security

 A good fence is only as strong as its weakest link, and unfortunately human error is the weakest link in any cybersecurity system.
 From clicking on phishing emails, falling for social engineering tactics, or accidentally sharing sensitive information, simple human error is the leading cause of security breaches.
 Often, these mistakes are made by well-meaning, but untrained employees who are just trying to do the right thing.

 Since your employees are all so unique, combating human error requires as much effort as getting everyone to agree on a lunch order.
 Training and educating your employees to identify and report potential cybersecurity breaches can turn your greatest cybersecurity threat into a strength.
 If you'd like to sign your team up, remember we have training for IT cyber security in Spokane and Medford.

 2. Phishing Attacks:

 Phishing is a common cybersecurity threat that involves deceptive emails from nefarious forces acting as a trusted source.
 These are aimed at tricking trusting people into sharing sensitive information, such as passwords or credit card details.

-The key to stopping phishing threats in their tracks is to educate your employees on identifying them.
+The key to stopping phishing scams in their tracks is to educate your employees on identifying them.
 Often, these emails will include spelling errors, create a false sense of urgency, or include sketchy attachments or links.